duckfuss/duckfuss.github.io/CallumIsWrong.md

 - within the police, black officeres describe being treated _"like animals"_ and that the racism was **getting worse** [^4]
   - so much for things are always much better rn eh?

+the funny thing is i previously thought police racism was a USA-centic issue, that atleast in the UK police were OK, welp nope.
+ik it's worse in the US but _surely_ you must agree that racism does **exist** within our law enforcement, _surely_ you must see that **all** the **independant** reports commisioned by the gov. agree with this conclusion.
+To deny this would _surely_ be to deny what's a universally seen upon truth by all who have competent reasoning skills.
+Im not sayign you don't have competent reasoning skills, im just saying ppl who deny this shit, claim it doesn't exist etc. are either:
+1. naive
+2. dumb
+3. racist

 ### UK Prisons
 - if you're not white and commit a crime, it is a fact that you are more likely to go to jail than if you were
   - 50% of youth immates are minorities [^5]